braekling/WP-Matomo/readme.txt

 = 1.0.16 =
 * Bugfix: Avoid unnecessary notices
+* Bugfix: Avoid a warning in proxy script

 = 1.0.15 =
 * Allow to modify the tracked user ID using the filter "wp-piwik_tracking_user_id"